 Can you read clearly and with expression?
 Do you have a good microphone voice?
 Can you interpret the printed page for an audience of listeners, chopping up overlong sentences and describing pictures?
 And do all that with minimal preparation time?
 If so, you would make a good reader for us!

-We record Newsweek every Wednesday evening, and there are four teams of four of five readers who record in rotation.
-In addition, there is a team each for Cheshire Life (monthly) and This England (quarterly), so regular readers commit at most to once every four weeks.
+We record Newsweek every Wednesday evening, and there are five teams of four or five readers who record in rotation.
+In addition, there is a team each for Cheshire Life (monthly) and This England (quarterly), so regular readers commit at most to once every five weeks.
 We also have a bank of relief readers who may be called upon at short notice.
 If you have never recorded before, we give guidance to new readers.